phax/phive/README.md

   * v4.0.0 - work in progress
     * Updated to ph-commons 9.0.0
     * Updated to the latest official EN-16931 rules
+    * Updated to the PEPPOL Autumn 2017 release (3.5.0)
   * v3.2.0 - 2017-07-27
     * Improved ClassLoader handling, so that each validation artefact has a defined class loader.
   * v3.1.4 - 2017-07-12